Tkdzw/ts-node-express-mvcs/README.md

-Certainly!
-Here's a sample README in Markdown format for a TypeScript Node.js Express boilerplate using an MVCS (Model, View, Controller, Service) structure:

----

 # TypeScript Node.js Express Boilerplate

 This boilerplate provides a foundation for building TypeScript-based Node.js applications using the Express framework and following the MVCS (Model, View, Controller, Service) architecture.